 - First offense The student will receive a 30-minute detention, the phone will be confiscated by the Administration, and the parent will be called.
-The parent will make the final decision on whether to return the phone to the student or not. - Second offense The student will receive a 60-minute detention, the phone will be confiscated by the Administration, and the parent will be called.
-The parent will make the final decision on whether to return the phone to the student or not. - Third offense The student will receive a 60-minute detention and the phone will be kept until a meeting has occurred with parents.
+The parent will make the final decision on whether to return the phone to the student or not. - Second offense The student will receive a 60-minute detention, the phone will be confiscated by the Administration, and a parent meeting must be scheduled.
+The parent will make the final decision on whether to return the phone to the student or not. - Third offense For the next four weeks of school, the student must turn her phone in to the front office at the beginning of each school day.
+She will get it back at the end of each day.